cBouse/ruboty-reactions_checker/README.md

 # Ruboty::Reactions_checker

 Ruboty handler to mention members who is not reacting.
-This is for Slack bot.
+This is for a Slack bot.

 ## Installation